-To find your ISY's login URL, click the HELP -> ABOUT pull down menu and look for the address listed after "My URL".
+Then look for the address listed after "My URL."

+Figure 6 My URL

 Type this into your web browser to quickly connect to your ISY in the future.
 Feel free to add this URL to your web browser's Favorites.